brack3t/django-braces/docs/other.rst

 -----------------

 The ``ExtraContextMixin`` allows you to easily set static context data by using the ``extra_context`` property.
-While it's possible to override the ``ExtraContextMixin.get_extra_context method, it's not very practical.
+While it's possible to override the ``ExtraContextMixin.get_extra_context method``, it's not very practical.
 If you have a need to override a method for dynamic context data it's best to override the standard ``get_context_data`` method of Django's generic class-based views.